 4th October 2018

 Almost on a daily basis we speak to farmers who are considering opening a farm shop.
 There is a growing demand for high quality, locally and ethically produced food.
 As well as a need for farmers to diversify their business in order to sustain growth.

 Farm shops are ideally positioned to cater for this demand but there are a number of factors that farmers should consider before committing to such a venture.
-Based on our experience, gained across a wide range of our farming clients, here’s what we believe are the crucial factors to running a successful of a farm shop:
+Based on our experience in helping our own farming clients with their business plans, here’s what we believe are the crucial factors to running a successful of a farm shop:

 1. Skills and aptitude

 The skills and the mind-set needed to run a successful retailing business are very different from those required to run a farm business.
 Whereas a farmer’s main focus will be on production, those running a farm shop need to be customer focused – it’s not a case of “what can I sell?” but “what (and how) does the customer want to buy?”.

 Successful farm shop businesses will generally be within five miles of a reasonable sized town and within half a mile of a major road.
 This means that the shop is readily accessible by a reasonably large population as well as having passing traffic which may or may not live locally.
 If the proposed location is not easy to get to, what is going to make the customer go out of his or her way to come to your shop rather than to your competitors’?

 In addition to location, it is important that customers are able to shop at the time, and in the way that they want.
 This may mean extended opening hours or going down the route of internet sales and ‘Click & Collect’.
 If customers want to pick up the ingredients for an evening meal on their way home from work they will go to a supermarket if the farm shop closes at 5.00pm.

 Understand who you will be selling to, what their preferences are, when and how they like to shop, and additional facilities that they would value.
 Putting in a children’s play area may be counterproductive if your main target market is retired couples looking for a quiet day out.